English

 Mrs R Dessai

-Teacher of English and Leader of Learning for Key Stage 4
+Teacher of English and Director of Learning KS4

 Mrs K Shaw